Write and Read File

 Syntax:

-• positionposition is the reference position from where the bytes are to be moved.
-It is optional and defaults to 00.
+file_objectfile_objectis the file object that we want to read.offsetoffsetis the number of bytes to be moved.positionpositionis the reference position from where the bytes are to be moved.
+It is optional and defaults to00.- The

 Hello World